dsolovay/AutoSitecore/README.md

 ## What is this?
 AutoSitecore is an extension to [AutoFixture](https://github.com/AutoFixture/AutoFixture) which allows injecting NSubstitute Items directly into unit test parameters.
-It leverages the testability features of Sitecore 8.2, streamlineing the creation of test items:
+It leverages the testability features of Sitecore 8.2, streamlining the creation of test items:

     [Theory, AutoSitecore]
     public void CreateTestItem(Item item)